lizmat/articles/5to6-classes.md

         method y() { $!y }
     }

+And this is in fact pretty much what happens automatically if you declare the attribute with the "`.`" twigil.

 The . (period) twigil
 ---------------------
 In a declaration of an attribute like "`$.x`", the `.` means that the